geovedi/book-notes/2021/the-anthropocene-reviewed.notes.md

 - Facing the Challenges of Parenthood
   - Transition to fatherhood and feelings of unpreparedness.
   - Struggle to soothe a crying baby and feelings of incompetence.
-  - The author's use of the song to manage frustration and stress.
+  - John's use of the song to manage frustration and stress.
 - The Song Evolving with Time
-  - Evolution of the author's relationship with the song.
+  - Evolution of John's relationship with the song.
   - Connecting the song to different life stages.
-  - Sharing the song with the author's own son.
+  - Sharing the song with John's own son.
 - Symbolic Significance and Conclusion
   - The song symbolizing past and present love.
   - Dancing to the song with Sarah and their son.